MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 > [!NOTE]
 >  Since these are shared accounts, users using these accounts are not shown the typical first sign-in setup screens, including PIN and iris enrollments, biometric data collection notice, and various consent screens.
 You should ensure that the appropriate defaults are configured for these accounts via policy (see [Set up users on HoloLens 2 quickly](/hololens2-new-user-optimize?tabs=firstBlank%2CsecondBlank#additional-policies)) and that your users are aware of these defaults.

-At a high level, shared AAD accounts on HoloLens are implemented as regular AAD user accounts that are configured for AAD certificate-based authentication (CBA).
-The HoloLens devices are then configured so that they receive the necessary client certificates to perform CBA and the instructions about which certificates are valid for CBA.
-Once properly configured, the HoloLens device offers the shared AAD account as an option on the sign-in screen.
+Shared AAD accounts on HoloLens are implemented as regular AAD user accounts that are configured for AAD certificate-based authentication (CBA).

-This document guides you to:
+At a high level, configuring shared AAD accounts comprises of the following steps:
+1. (Recommended) Configure your target devices to join AAD and enroll intot Intune using Autopilot.
 1. Configure your AAD tenant to enable AAD CBA for a select group of accounts.
 2. Configure Microsoft Intune to apply device configurations to a select group of devices that:
     1. Deploy shared account configuration instructing the device which certificates are valid for AAD CBA.
-    2. Deploy client certificates used for AAD CBA onto the devices via Intune’s SCEP certificate profiles.
+    2. Deploy client certificates used for AAD CBA onto the devices via Intune's SCEP certificate profiles.
     3. Deploy CA certificate so that the devices trust the issuer of the client certificates.
 3. Prepares individual devices for shared AAD accounts.

 ## Prerequisites